 With some work within the contrast, each line in Jack Pierce’s make-up is defined with light.
 Even with distance, Karloff looks to be a near death, the typical, static medium shots of the day losing nothing.
 Contrast can occasionally feel blown out, and some light black crush (certainly during the opening scenes) is a minor point of contention.
 Gray scale on this disc lacks the perfection sought by black & white classics on Blu-ray.

 More concerning is the grain and what lays behind it.
 Often, The Mummy appears filtered, and the grain structure artificial.
 In motion, something appears off, grain moving with head movement.
 This is not compression, although the rarely occurring banding is.
 Also worrying is the loss of image fidelity, sometimes in close and other times at a distance.
 Despite the pervasiveness of detail, there are signs of artificiality abound that call into question whether some of the restoration went too far.
 Still, those shots are anomalies.
-This is still a fantastic look catalog effort.
+This is still a fantastic looking catalog effort.

-Mummy opens with the same Swan Lake theme shared by Dracula, so ignoring the shared fidelity lapses on high and low ends, the DTS-HD mono effort is still impressive.
+Mummy opens with the same Swan Lake theme shared by Dracula, so ignoring the fidelity lapses on high and low ends, the DTS-HD mono effort is still impressive.
 The score is intact and relatively clean given the separation of time.
 Some lackluster peaks are hardly discouraging.

 Static has been removed from moments of silence as to not keep it steady for the entire running time.
 Dialogue is typically spoke with a mild undercurrent of hissing, kept to a minimum and so light, most will not notice.